 Music played as she exorcised her demons on my face, rocking back and forth, sometimes looking possessed as she freed what had been laying dormant inside of her for all of this time.
 The last orgasm was violent; it felt angry as she pushed back against me with a force.
 I didn’t hold back either, I matched her intensity, holding off my own climax until she leaned down and whispered in my ear that thing that she knew would push me over the top.
 My body lost its battle and surrendered to the cum, it started from my toes and vibrated up my spine until I couldn’t take it anymore.
 She held me through it, massaging my face lightly with her fingers, letting me get off on the illusion of our connection, telling me with her eyes and her touch that it was still real.

-I felt the stickyness in my jeans and shook my head in astonishment.
+I felt the stickyness in my own panties and shook my head in astonishment.
 She was the only woman who could make me cum like that.
 Without touching me in a sexual way.
 The energy between us had always been electric since day one.
 It wasn’t surprising that it was still just as strong.
 I sat up next to her on the couch, the two of us looking out of the window, gazing at the CN tower lit up in the skyline, sipping wine.
+Catching our breath.

 She was the first to get up, gathering her things.
 I watched her check her phone, frowning, texting.
 She saw me watching and stepped towards me, wanting a kiss.
 I denied her that validation and drank my wine instead, my eyes cold against her wounded look.
 She gathered her things in silence before reaching for her bag and moving towards the door.